 Hot water supplies in most Israeli homes are generated by solar energy, with solar panels and hot water storage tanks on the roofs of most buildings.
 In the winter, the lack of sun can leave tenants without sufficient hot water, so most homes have secondary hot water systems.
 These can be powered by electricity or gas, and usually include timer systems so that tenants can program them to provide hot water at the times they want to take showers.

 When updating properties and considering heating options, we usually recommend that property owners switch to gas, which has become much cheaper than other fuels in recent years, and particularly since Israel discovered and started to use its own offshore gas reserves.

-Installing underfloor heating is a popular facility to add when a property is renovated, because it is necessary to take up the floor tiles in order to lay hot water pipes.
-This is particularly worthwhile in Jerusalem and other towns where the temperatures frequently drop to freezing.
+Installing underfloor heating is a popular facility to add when a property is being renovated, because it is necessary to take up the floor tiles in order to lay hot water pipes.
+This is particularly worthwhile in Jerusalem and other towns where temperatures frequently drop to freezing.